 Best Powerful Grow Light for Seedlings

-This full system set up can either run on a metal halide bulb or high-pressure sodium bulb, depending on which stage of plant growth you’re trying to nurture.
-Because of the heat output from this kit, which can be customixed with 400w, 600w, and 100w bulbs, it does tend to get a bit hot, however the fan system helps.
+This full system setup can either run on a metal halide bulb or a high-pressure sodium bulb, depending on which stage of plant growth you’re trying to nurture.
+Because of the heat output from this kit, which can be customized with 400w, 600w, and 100w bulbs, it does tend to get a bit hot, however, the fan system helps.

 WHO SHOULD BUY IT: This is a good choice for people who are growing plants in a well-ventilated area and want a system that can support various stages of plant growth.

 WHY WE LIKE IT: This fluorescent light panel is easy to mount, runs well, and is perfect for seedlings.

 With 4 bulbs that produce 54 watts each, this grow light provides you with enough strength to effectively nourish seedlings while not being so harsh it burns them.
 This is in part due to this grow light’s low heat emission.
 Providing lots of blue light, which seedlings love, this is a great light choice specifically for them.

 WHO SHOULD BUY IT: If you want a grow light that is great for seedlings, this is one of the best options on the market.